canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-history-server-authorization.md

 juju config traefik-public enable_experimental_forward_auth=True
 ```

-Now we need to integrate Oathkeeper with the ingress and with the Spark History Server charm.
+Now we need to integrate the Oathkeeper with the ingress and with the Spark History Server charm.
 The Oathkeeper charm will also need to be integrated with the Kratos charm.

 ```bash
 juju integrate oathkeeper spark-history-server-k8s